COST-ELTeC/Scripts/README.md

  - to specify path names for your local installation
  - if you add a new language repository

-## doing a release on zenodo
+## Doing a release on zenodo

-The Python script `release.py` checks for some common problems in the way ELTeC texts are encoded, applying fixes wherever possible, and producing a new version of the text with a modified publicationStmt (inter alia) ready for Zenodo.
+The XSLT script `checkUp.xsl` checks for some common problems in the way ELTeC texts are encoded, applying fixes wherever possible, and producing a new version of the text with a modified publicationStmt (inter alia) ready for Zenodo.
 It can be run against a single file for testing purposes,  but it's meant to be used on a whole repository.
-To run it on the zzz language repository, use a command line like this `python Scripts/release.py zzz 2>zzzLog.txt` This will save the output from the script (it's quite chatty) in a file called zzzLog.txt for you to scan through looking for surprises.
-In general, any line with exclamation marks on it indicates a need for attention.
-Note also that this script only validates against the RELAXNG schema; the additional schematron checks defined by our ODD are only implemented when a text is opened in oXygen.
+To run it on the zzz language repository, use a command line like this `python Scripts/checkRepo.py zzz 2>zzzLog.txt` This will save the output from the script (it's quite chatty) in a file called `zzzLog.txt` for you to scan through looking for surprises.
+For details of the checks and fixes applied, see the XSLT source code.
+Note that this script only validates against the RELAXNG schema; the additional schematron checks defined by our ODD are only implemented when a text is opened in oXygen or Atom.

  # shell scripts (not updated for a while)